 - Day 3: Full-Body

-The first two training days are hypertrophy-specific, with a mix of compound movements and isolation exercises.
+The first two training days are an upper-lower split geared toward muscle gains, with a mix of compound movements and isolation exercises.
 You train your upper body muscles on day one, followed by a lower body day.

-The three workouts form a perfect balance between training for muscle hypertrophy and strength gains.
-While strength isn’t the end-all-be-all for a bodybuilder, in general, a stronger muscle is also a bigger muscle and vice versa.1 2
+The three workouts perfectly balance training for muscle hypertrophy and strength gains.
+While strength isn’t the end-all-be-all for a bodybuilder, in general, a stronger muscle is also a bigger muscle, and vice versa.1 2

 Here are two suggestions.
 Feel free to adjust them as you see fit.